Efficient Risk Estimation for the Credit Valuation Adjustment: Numerical Experiments

 \section{Numerical Experiments}

-To illustrate the preceding methods, we consider the estimation of the probability of large loss, $\eta$, for a toy CVA problem \eqref{eqn:cva-var} consisting of a single stock process and counterparty outlined in \Cref{sec:toyprob}.
-In \Cref{sec:extension}, we discuss how the methods can be readily extended to larger scale problems.
+To illustrate the preceding methods, we consider the estimation of the probability of a large loss, $\pll$ \nt{in} \eqref{eqn:cva_cva_var_model}, for a model CVA portfolio consisting of a single stock process and \nt{a} single counterparty outlined in Section\nobreakspace \ref {sec:toyprob}. \st{The experiments in this section are performed using Python, the accompanying code may be found at \url{https://github.com/JSpence97/mlcva}.}